 - talk excessively and often quickly

 Adjustments need to be tailored to meet the individual's needs.
 Students with ADHD are not all alike: the nature of the student’s disability and its impact on learning will vary significantly.
-Your first step is to discuss with the student his or her particular needs.
+Your first step is to discuss with the student their particular needs.

 The following strategies will help all students learn more effectively, but will particularly benefit students with ADHD:

-- Provide clear, detailed instructions about course structure, key dates, assessment requirements and practical arrangements, in both oral and written form
+- provide clear, detailed instructions about course structure, key dates, assessment requirements and practical arrangements, in both oral and written forms

 The following assessment strategies are particularly helpful for students with ADHD: